PacktPublishing/Taking-Blender-to-the-Next-Level/README.md

 ## Get to Know the Author
 **Ruan**
 is a 3D Generalist and Visual Effects (VFX) Artist specializing in Motion Graphics, Compositing, 3D Tracking, and 3D Simulations.
 He currently works as a VFX artist and compositor in the advertising industry and also teaches multiple 3D and VFX-related classes online.
-He also created the YouTube channel, TunnelvizionTV where he shares tutorials on multiple creative topic
+He also created the YouTube channel, TunnelvizionTV where he shares tutorials on multiple creative topic.